snakka-hv/teams-ubuntu-enhanced/README.md

 ## LICENSE ##
 [MIT License](https://raw.githubusercontent.com/sudhirnakka/teams-ubuntu-enhanced/master/LICENSE)

+## No Longer In Development
+I am no longer working on the project.
+There is official microsoft supported application for linux OS and hence, would recommend users to depend on that.
+If anyone would like to experiment with electron and teams, please feel free to continue modifying the source code on your own.

 ### Usage:
 * You can download the artifacts from release page
     * Debian and direct electron packages are available for use